Gum Disease Treatment in Denton, TX

 Periodontitis

 If you don’t receive proper dental treatment, your gingivitis will eventually turn into periodontitis, a more serious stage of gum disease.
-At this stage, the bacteria is now affecting both the gums and the surrounding bone.
-You may start to notice symptoms including longer teeth, which is caused due to your gums receding.
-Your gums are also constantly swollen, painful, and are more likely to easily bleed.
+At this stage, the bacteria are now affecting both the gums and the surrounding bone.
+You may or may not start to notice symptoms at this point.
+Symptoms of periodontitis can include longer teeth, which are caused due to your gums receding, and loose teeth due to bone loss.
+Your gums may also be red, swollen, or painful and more likely to bleed.
+You might also experience bad breath.

 Treatment Options